capeprivacy/pycape/examples/README.md

 python3 deploy_run_echo.py
 ```

-Alternatively, you can `cape login` and `cape deploy` with Cape's CLI and set the following environment variables as follows.
+Alternatively, you can use the Cape CLI directly via `cape login` and `cape deploy` as follows.
 Once you have logged into Cape with `cape login` deploy the echo functions by running:
 ```
 cape deploy echo/